theckeler/blackanddecker-builds/README.md

-# CC Builds:
+# Cub Cadet Page Builds:

-## Scripts
+Using React to build flat html pages to insert into Salesforce for Cub Cadet.
+Nothing more to see or do here.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm run build`
-# cc-builds
-# cc-builds